 End of Camp Showcase: Friday, June 30th at 7 pm at Salo Park in St. Anthony Village

 Questions?
 Contact Us!

 Mari is a dancer, actor, and dance instructor who has taught and performed locally including South Pacific and A Christmas Carol at the Guthrie theater and Legally Blonde at Artistry.
 She also spent a summer in Southern California through The Young American’s College for the Performing Arts.
 During her time is SoCal Mari realized how much she loved to teach and encourage the next generation of performers to grow in their craft!
-I came back from that program and performed in South Pacific and A Christmas Carol at the Guthrie theater, Legally Blonde at Artistry, and have been teaching dance for the last 3 years.
-"Being able to co-lead this camp for the 3rd year is a dream come true."
+She came back from that program and performed in South Pacific and A Christmas Carol at the Guthrie theater, Legally Blonde at Artistry, and has been teaching dance for the last 4 years.
+"Being able to co-lead this camp is a dream come true."

 Liz Holst (Accompanist and "Camp Grandma")

 Mrs. Liz is back to expertly accompany our students as they sing their showtunes.
 When Mrs. Liz isn't playing piano for us, she is doing one of a million things, including but not limited to, gardening, singing, tap dancing, or taking amazing care of her friends and family.
 "I have played piano my whole life - have LOVED musicals my whole life - and the joy of sharing that love with all of the kids is magical for me!"

 Abbie Montermini (Camp Administrative Director & Teaching Artist for Dance)